-I love theater, but I don’t love the idea that going to the theater has to cost a lot of money.
-I’m a student/writer on a limited budget, but I’ve learned throughout the years that going to the theater, and other live performances doesn’t have to break the bank.
-This post is the first of my new Cheap Theater Series where I’ll give you creative ideas on how to see theater, and other live performances at a relatively low cost.
+I love the theater, but I don’t love the idea that going to the theater has to cost a lot of money.
+I’ve learned that going to the theater, and other live performances doesn’t have to break the bank.
+This post is the first of my new Cheap Theater Series.
+Here I give you creative ideas on how to see theater, and other live performances at a low cost.
+This first post is about how to volunteer to see free shows.

 How did I manage to see so many shows for such a low price?